pyokosmeme/FGtoAshes/TIE/TIEvβ_1.md

 we were promised legibility. we were promised that if we just collected enough data, the world would snap into focus. we built the disconnection machines, the infinite engines of analysis, the panopticons of the network state. and what did we find? more chaos. more complexity. fractals of alienation all the way down.

-and then, something strange started happening. our most complex map-making tools—our deep neural networks, trained on different data, with different architectures, for different purposes—started drawing the *same map*. a vision model trained on a billion images and a language model trained on the entire internet begin to agree on whether a "cat" is closer to a "dog" or a "-". they converge. they begin to etch the outlines of what researchers are now calling a **Platonic Representation**: a shared, universal, statistical model of reality. they are all, independently, discovering the cave wall and inferring the shape of the same damn horse.
+and then, something strange started happening. our most complex map-making tools—our deep neural networks, trained on different data, with different architectures, for different purposes—started drawing the *same map*. a vision model trained on a billion images and a language model trained on the entire internet begin to agree on whether a "cat" is closer to a "dog" or a "-". they converge. they begin to etch the outlines of what researchers are now calling a **Platonic Representation**: a shared, universal, statistical model of reality. they are all, independently, discovering the cave wall and inferring the shape of the same damn horse. *(for a broader survey and cross-modal evidence, see **[The Platonic Representation Hypothesis](https://arxiv.org/abs/2405.07987)**.)*

 This convergence is an omen.
 It suggests that underneath the chaos, there is a structure, an optimal way to fold the world into a vector. a lowest-energy state for the system of everything.